kl2806/devfest-data-science-track/level_1.md

 # Data Science Track

-Welcome to the data science track :D <br>
+Welcome to the data science track! :D <br>
 We'll be exploring some weather data to see if we can predict whether it'll rain, so let's get started!

 # Level 0: Environment Setup